Acoustic Echo Cancellation

 Auto Mixer Suspend option for this mixer.
 If you were not already using audio mixers simply create a new mixer in

 Window > Audio Mixer and attach the filter to that.

 The filter will only process audio which passes through the mixer it is attached to - how to achieve this depends on what kind of audio mixing system you already had setup before using AEC.

 If you were already using audio mixers then ensure that all the mixers eventually pass through the filter with the

 Dissonance Echo Cancellation filter attached.
-If you were not already using mixers then simply modify all the
+If you were not already using mixers then simply set all of the

-AudioSource components you use to output to the new mixer you created in the previous step.
+AudioSource components to output to the new mixer you created in the previous step.